Maria Louise Baldwin: Biography

 In the late 1870s, Baldwin joined several Civil Rights groups, becoming a member and secretary of the debate club the Banneker Society, using her position and skills to advocate for women's suffrage and the importance of childhood education.
 Her home was the central meeting place for the African American community.
 Beginning in the early 1890s she led a literary group for black Harvard students, among them William Monroe Trotter, William Lewis, and W.E.B.
 DuBois.
 She also organized and led the Omar Khayyam Circle, a black literary and intellectual group.
 Notable members included Clement G. Morgan, William Monroe Trotter, and others who became active in working for civil rights.

 She belonged to numerous civic and educational organizations, both black and white.
 Among the white-dominated organizations were the Twentieth Century Club, the Cantabrigia Club, and the Boston Ethical Society.
 She was also a leader of the black community.
 In 1893, along with her close friends Josephine St. Pierre Ruffin and Flora Ruffin Ridley she founded the Woman's Era Club, one of the first African American women's clubs.
 The club published The Woman's Era the first periodical published by black women.
 She was a member of the board of directors and in 1903 was elected President of the Boston Literary and Historical Association, an organization of leading black activists who supported black civil rights.

 She was one of the first women members of the Niagara Movement and a member of the Committee of Forty which organized the founding of the NAACP.
+The Woman's Era Club subsequently entered under the umbrella organization of the National Association of Colored Women's Clubs (NACWC).
 Baldwin was an advocate of woman suffrage.
 She was also an early member of the board of the Boston Branch of the NAACP.
 She was active in supporting the Robert Gould Shaw House, a settlement house in South Boston.
 During the First World War, she was central in founding the Soldiers Comfort Unit, which supported black soldiers stationed at Fort Devens.
 After the war, the group changed its name to the League of Women for Community Service.
 She served as President of the League until her death in 1922.
-While addressing the council of the Robert Gould Shaw House Association at the Copley Plaza Hotel in Boston, on January 9, 1922, she collapsed and died suddenly of heart disease.
+While addressing the council of the Robert Gould Shaw House Association at the Copley Plaza Hotel in Boston, on January 9, 1922, she collapsed and died suddenly of heart attack at age 66.